This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a toe fracture diagnosed?

-Your caregiver will examine you and ask about your injury.
-You may need an x-ray.
+Your healthcare provider will examine you and ask about your injury.
+You may need the following tests:

 How is a toe fracture treated?